Mainz Biomed Expands Corporate Health Program for ColoAlert with the Addition of Three New Companies in Germany

-/EIN News/ -- BERKELEY, Calif. and MAINZ, Germany, April 04, 2023 (GLOBE NEWSWIRE) -- Mainz Biomed NV (NASDAQ:MYNZ) (“Mainz Biomed” or the “Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today that three German-based companies have selected ColoAlert®, the Company’s highly efficacious and easy-to-use screening test for colorectal cancer (CRC) into their respective corporate health programs.
+BERKELEY, Calif. and MAINZ, Germany, April 04, 2023 (GLOBE NEWSWIRE) -- Mainz Biomed NV MYNZ ("Mainz Biomed" or the "Company"), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today that three German-based companies have selected ColoAlert®, the Company's highly efficacious and easy-to-use screening test for colorectal cancer (CRC) into their respective corporate health programs.

 "At Mainz Biomed, we believe that everyone should have access to colorectal cancer screening, since almost 73,000 cases of colorectal cancer are diagnosed annually in Germany," said Guido Baechler, Chief Executive Officer of Mainz Biomed.
 "Including ColoAlert in corporate health programs provides an easy way for employees to get the testing they need.
 Early CRC detection and diagnosis enables employees to receive better treatment options that may lead to improved outcomes.
 We look forward to working with these three new companies and applaud their commitment to making employee health an integral part of their culture."